Research

 Publications

 Impact of Sports Gambling on Mental Health (with Jeffrey Cross and Stephen Wu).
-Accepted at Economics Letters (Draft).
+Economics Letters, 2024 (Draft).

 Police-involved Killings and Economic Sentiment of Black Households (with Ann Owen).
-Accepted at Applied Economics Letters.
+Applied Economics Letters, 2024.

 Financial Market Effects of FOMC Projections.
 Journal of Macroeconomics, 2021 (Draft).